deja-vu-platform/deja-vu/docs/tutorial.md

 `property`, and
-`create-score` of the `scoringposts` instance of *Scoring*; and three built-in actions (which can be regarded as free-standing cliché actions): `dv.if`, which shows the enclosed content if the given condition is ture, `dv.gen-id`, which generates a unique ID, and `dv.tx` which synchronizes the actions it wraps (explained in more detail later).
+`create-score` of the `scoringposts` instance of *Scoring*; and three built-in actions (which can be regarded as free-standing cliché actions): `dv.if`, which shows the enclosed content if the given condition is true, `dv.gen-id`, which generates a unique ID, and `dv.tx` which synchronizes the actions it wraps (explained in more detail later).